silviamaggi/smd-com/_pages/privacy-policy.md

 <h2 class="display-6" id="newsletter-privacy">Newsletter</h2>

 If you subscribe to my newsletter, I will collect your email address, which will be stored on ProtonMail's servers.
 It will be used solely to send you emails.
 I do not share it with third parties.
 You can unsubscribe at any moment via the link in my newsletters, or <a href="mailto:contacts@silviamaggidesign.com" title="Email me">by writing to me</a>.
-Learn more about <a href="https://protonmail.com/privacy-policy" target="_blank" rel="noopener" title="Go to the ProtonMail website">ProtonMail’s privacy practices (Data Collection paragraph)</a>.
+Learn more about <a href="https://protonmail.com/privacy-policy" title="Go to the ProtonMail website">ProtonMail’s privacy practices (Data Collection paragraph)</a>.

 <h2 class="display-6">Contact information</h2>